 Technology qualification (TQ) centers on establishing an acceptable level of confidence in innovative aspects of new technologies that are not addressed by the normative standards and/or common certification procedures.
-Risk-based technology qualification aims to minimize the uncertainty and risk of potential failures in novel designs, concepts or applications that are not covered by existing standards, industry codes and/or best practices.
-The degree of success in a TQP depends on its potential for minimizing the uncertainty of a novel technology under assessment and the level of uncertainty arising from the qualification methods and basis.
-Due to the lack of generic reliability data, focused research & development and in-service experience, it is necessary to employ risk-based qualification of new technology.
+Risk-based technology qualification aims to minimize the uncertainty and risk of potential failures in novel designs, concepts, or applications that are not covered by existing standards, industry codes, and/or best practices.
+The degree of success in a technology qualification process (TQP) depends on its potential for minimizing the uncertainty of a novel technology under assessment and the level of uncertainty arising from the qualification methods and basis.
+Due to the lack of generic reliability data, focused research and development, and in-service experience, it is necessary to employ risk-based qualification of new technology.
 In a risk-based TQ, the technology under consideration is decomposed into manageable elements to assess those that involve aspects of new technology and to identify the key challenges and uncertainties.
-The aforementioned requires risk ranking with the support of experts, who represent relevant technical disciplines and field experience in: design, fabrication, installation, inspection, maintenance and operation.
-Hence, it is vital to have a comprehensive approach to ranking the risk of potential failures in a TQP, especially to reduce the variability present in the risk ranking and the overall uncertainty.
-This manuscript proposes a fuzzy logic based approach, which enables the variability present in the risk ranking of a TQP to be minimized.
+The aforementioned requires risk ranking with the support of experts, who represent relevant technical disciplines and field experience in design, fabrication, installation, inspection, maintenance, and operation.
+Hence, it is vital to have a comprehensive approach for ranking the risk of potential failures in a TQP, especially to reduce the variability present in the risk ranking and the overall uncertainty.
+This paper proposes a fuzzy logic based approach, which enables the variability present in the risk ranking of a TQP to be minimized.
 It also demonstrates how to make risk rankings by means of an illustrative case.